8 Vital Tips on Talking About Mental Health With Your Spouse

 At first, your spouse might not directly tell you about their mental health issues.
 In some cases, they might not even recognize their mental health is suffering.

-If you begin to notice changes in their behavior and think they might be struggling with a mental illness, try to note of the following symptoms:
+If you begin to notice changes in their behavior and think they might be struggling with a mental illness, try to note the following symptoms:

 - Persistent mood swings